bashtage/arch/README.md

 * sphinx (to build docs)
 * sphinx-napoleon (to build docs)

-## Installing

-Setup does not verify requirements.
+**Note**: Setup does not verify requirements.
 Please ensure these are installed.

 ### Linux/OSX